 The elder silenced him with a gesture, “You are the second Azmekui, young Tlupic, together you will guide our people out of these caves, but for now, your journey begins on the surface.”

-With no room to argue and a duty to obey his elders, Tlupic walked over to the golem, “Fellow Azmekui, I am Tlupic the Sky Seeker; I will be your guide and companion.”
+With no room to argue and a duty to obey his elders, Tlupic walked over to the stone creature.
+“Fellow Azmekui, I am Tlupic the Sky Seeker.
+I will be your guide and companion.”

-And so the pair made their way through the lush forest, carrying the supplies the elder’s provided.
+The unlikely pair made their way through the lush forest, carrying the supplies the elder’s provided.
 At first, Ürbon had been going his own way.
-If he kept walking in one direction, by all logic, he would eventually end up at a shore.
-But he was stopped by Tlupic multiple times, who, though new to the terrain, knew the territory better than Ürbon, and steered him onto better trails.
+Since this was an island, logic dictated that if he kept walking in one direction he would eventually end up at a shore.
+But he was stopped by Tlupic multiple times.
+Though he hadn’t spent much time on the surface, Tlupic knew the territory better than Ürbon, and steered him onto better trails.
 Heading east was their wisest option, as to the north and west lay Gataran territory and to the south were the orcs.
-All that mattered to Ürbon was getting to a shore as fast as possible and avoiding all confrontation, and though he was initially stubborn to take the Geck'tek’s advice, eventually he gave in.
+All that mattered to Ürbon was getting to a shore as quickly as possible, avoiding all confrontation, and though he was initially too stubborn to take the Geck'tek’s advice, eventually he gave in.

 Ürbon walked through the forest with long strides, eager to get to the shore.
-Though the Geck'tek had trouble keeping up with the taller and faster Jödmun, Ürbon did not seem to care enough to slow down their progress.
-Indeed, he barely noticed that Tlupic had fallen behind or that he was completely alone when a group of Gatorans had him surrounded.
+Though the Geck'tek had trouble keeping up with the taller and faster Jödmun, Ürbon did not seem to care, unwilling to slow down their progress.
+Indeed, he barely noticed that Tlupic had fallen behind, or that he was utterly alone when a group of Gatarans surrounded him.

-The creatures were taller than the Geck'teks and looked much more vicious, with a long and scaly crocodilian snout and long sharp teeth protruding from their jaws.
-They stood on two legs and brandished various weapons of crude metal, their backs supported by their strong tails.
+The creatures were taller than the Geck'teks and looked far more vicious, with a long, scaly, crocodilian snout that had long sharp teeth protruding from their jaws.
+They stood on two legs and brandished various weapons of crude metal, their upper bodies supported by their strong tails.

-Ürbon looked around to find Tlupic but the Geck'tek was nowhere to be seen, and so he turned to meet the Gatoran’s vicious glare as the circle tightened.
-The Gatorans were talking to each other in what sounded like snarls and hisses.
+Ürbon looked around to find Tlupic but the Geck'tek was nowhere to be seen, and so he turned to meet the Gatarans’ vicious glare as the circle tightened.
+The Gatarans were talking to each other in what sounded like snarls and hisses.
 It was much more guttural than the Geck'teks more refined tongue; Ürbon couldn’t understand a word.

-He brandished Bjarl and prepared to meet a charging Gatoran, the creatures moved faster than anticipated and he barely met the blow of its halberd in time.
-Occupied by parrying and dodging the attacks, Ürbon hadn’t noticed the circle tighten and the Gatorans behind him had come closer.
-He felt a weight upon his shoulder and realized his mistake, catching his current opponent off guard and killing it with one might blow; he turned to meet the Gatoran who was bearing him down.
+He brandished Bjarl and prepared to meet a charging Gataran.
+The creature moved faster than anticipated, and he barely met the blow of its halberd in time.
+Occupied with parrying and dodging the attacks, Ürbon hadn’t noticed the other Gatarans behind him slowly closing in.
+Feeling a weight upon his shoulder, he realized his mistake.
+Moving fast he caught his current opponent off guard and killed it with one mighty blow.
+He then turned to meet the Gataran who was bearing him down.

-He turned to find a Gatoran crying out in pain as a spear was dug deep into its chest.
-This weight upon his back was no Gatoran, but Tlupic, who had killed the Gatoran before it could strike at the unsuspecting Ürbon.
+When he turned, expecting to find a Gataran on his back, he found one crying out in pain as a spear was dug deep into its chest.
+This weight upon his back was no Gataran, but Tlupic, who had killed the Gataran before it could strike at the unsuspecting Ürbon.

-As Ürbon realized his mistake and the value of Tlupic’s aid, he watched as the Geck'tek jumped swiftly around with agile movements.
-Ducking and dodging every blow against him, Tlupic dispatched one more Gatoran before jumping back onto Ürbon’s back, a spear in each hand.
+It was then that Ürbon realized the value of Tlupic’s aid.
+He watched as the Geck'tek jumped swiftly around with agile movements, ducking and dodging every blow against him.
+Tlupic dispatched yet another Gataran before jumping back onto Ürbon’s shoulder, a spear in each hand.

-The two of them continued to fight the Gatorans, Tlupic lunging with his spear and Ürbon’s Bjarl, trailing an icy blue glow, wreaked havoc upon their enemies.
-The crude metal of the Gatorans’ weapons often broke during a parry or shattered against Ürbon’s flesh.
-Gatorans sprawled upon the ground, either dead or heavily wounded as blood sprayed and pooled around them.
-Both were consumed by rage as arrows whizzed past, narrowly missing Tlupic and bouncing off Ürbon.
-With long strides, the Jödmun caught up with the Gatoran archers.
-Tlupic’s spear pierced their chests with powerful throws, knocking them back through the air. Ürbon caught up with the other two and with quick blows, dispatched them both.
+The two of them continued to fight the Gatarans, Tlupic lunging with his spear and Ürbon’s Bjarl, trailing its ethereal glow, wreaking havoc upon their enemies.
+The crude metal of the Gatarans’ weapons often broke during a parry or shattered against Ürbon’s stone skin.
+Gatarans sprawled upon the ground, either dead or heavily wounded.
+Both allies were consumed by rage as arrows whizzed past, narrowly missing Tlupic and bouncing off Ürbon.
+With long strides, the Jödmun caught up with the Gataran archers.
+Tlupic’s spear pierced their chests with powerful jabs, knocking them back. Ürbon caught up with two others and with quick blows finished them off.

 It was during one of these conversations that Ürbon asked what Tlupic could sense between Bjarl and himself.

-“We are both warped by magic, of course, my people are under the power of a spell, which is why my flesh is like so,” Ürbon asked.
+“We are both warped by magic, of course, my people are under the power of a spell, which made my flesh the way it is,” Ürbon asked.

-“You, yes, gods have given your people their gift, it is not of your own choosing.
-The axe, the axe is strange, strong magic, much power, too strong for Tlupic, gives me headache.
+“With you, yes, the gods have given your people their gift.
+You have not stolen their power.
+The axe, well, the axe is strange, strong magic, much power.
+Too strong for Tlupic, it gives me a headache.
 But I can tell that this is not its true power.
 No, the axe is asleep!” the Geck'tek replied.

-“The dragon spoke of the axe as if it was a living thing, like it chooses or prefers certain people over others.”
+“The dragon spoke of the axe as if it was a living thing.
+Like it chooses where it goes or with whom.”

-“The dragon speaks true, you and the axe are bound, like a chain.”
-Tlupic uncurled on Ürbon’s shoulder and looked up to the sky, there were large white birds flying across with black-tipped wings, “Where are we going, Ürbon?”
+“The dragon speaks true, the axe appears to have chosen you.”
+Tlupic uncurled on Ürbon’s shoulder and looked up to the sky where there were large white birds with black-tipped wings flying across.
+“Once we reach the sea, what’s next?”
 Tlupic realized he hadn’t asked before.

-“To a port, to catch a ship headed to Maldora, from where we’ll sail further north to home.
+“To a port, to catch a ship headed to Maldora, from there we’ll sail further north to my home.
 There, I can get more men to rescue my crew from the elves,” he replied.

 “Elves!”
 Tlupic said “Magic wielders!
-Let’s go kill them now!”
+Let’s go kill them!”

-“Alas, their magic is too strong even for you, Tlupic,” Ürbon giggled.
+“Their magic is too strong even for you, Tlupic.” Ürbon smirked.
 Though he was wary of the dangers ahead, the readiness of the Geck'tek amused him.
 “We cannot do it alone.
 We will need more men.”

-Eventually, they reached the shore and luckily had to look no further for a port, for they were in the renowned port city of Servialdes, a major trading center in the area.
-There were ships harbored on the jetties and many traders who stopped to stare at the seven-meter tall Jödmun and the Geck'tek upon his shoulder.
+Eventually, they reached the shore and luckily had to look no further for a port.
+They had reached the renowned port city of Servialdes, a major trading center in the area.
+There were ships harbored on the jetties and many traders stopped to stare at the ten-foot tall Jödmun and the Geck'tek upon his shoulder.

-Most of the ships were either too small to carry Ürbon or too large to be discreet, yet one ship in particular caught the Jödmun’s eye.
+Scraping together whatever gold they could find, Ürbon and Tlupic had just enough to bargain for passage over the sea.
+Though most of the ships were too small to carry Ürbon or too large to be discreet, one in particular caught the Jödmun’s eye.
 The Swift Eel was written on its bow, and a woman called Amuliea was its captain.
-She was a keen-eyed woman, and clearly a good bargainer from the large sum she was able to get for giving them room on the ship.
+She was a keen-eyed woman, and clearly a good haggler judging from the large sum she was able to get for giving them room on the ship.

-And so the Jödmun and Geck'tek boarded, bade farewell to that fateful island, and sailed off into the ocean.
+And so the Jödmun and Geck'tek boarded, bade farewell to that fateful island, and sailed off into the horizon.